splunk/splunk-app-examples/custom_search_commands/README.md

 ## Workflow for creating a custom search command

+Follow this workflow to create a custom search command.

+1.
+2.
+3.
+4.

 ## Custom search command examples

 This repository contains the following examples to help you get started creating custom search commands.